61l65x42/RaspServoBtGtk/Readme.md

 + Gtk gui in user side
 + User can control the servo with certain commands

++ You can spin the servo with hard and software pwm signals.

 #Joystick functionality -- Just for fun not necessary...
 + Using arduino to take analog signals and  sends them to rasp in digital mode.